 Removing the existing single ear clamps are a pain to do.
 Usually it requires using a set of cutters to cut it before removing it with some pliers.
 You could also use a flat head screwdriver and long-nose pliers to remove these clamps.
 Once removed, you can pull the vacuum hose off, fit it over the nipple of the new N75 valve with a new clamp, and clamp down the connection.

-Changing out the N75 valve on the MK1 Audi TT is pretty easy to do.
-Whenever you get the P1548 trouble code on your car, it points you right to this valve.
-Even boost issues could also lead you to taking a closer look at the this valve.
-To test out the N75 valve, you could do a few quick checks like checking if the valve’s relay is working and inspecting for any damaged wiring for the N75 valve.
-I don’t recommend checking the N75 valve itself as you can sometimes get false negatives, leading you to think the valve is totally fine when it is not.
+To test out the N75 valve, you could do a few quick checks like checking if the valve’s relay is working and inspecting for any damaged wiring on the connector for the N75 valve.
+I don’t recommend testing the N75 valve itself as you can sometimes get false negatives, leading you to think the valve is totally fine when it is not.
 My suggestion would be to replace it outright and see if it addresses your problem.